-The USB port on your iPad will get a massive update in iOS 13/iPadOS.
-You will be able to plug in pretty much everything except a printer, and have it Just Work™.
-We already know this.
+The USB port on your iPad has gotten a massive update in iOS 13/iPadOS.
+You can now plug in pretty much everything except a printer, and have it Just Work™.
+We already know this from Apple’s own PR and WWDC announcements.
 But what exactly does work when you plug it in?
 I decided to try it.
 I took my old test iPad (a 1st-generation iPad Pro) on a tour around various friends’ homes, and plugged stuff in.
 Here’s what happened.

 At first glance, the decade-old OP-1 synthesizer from Swedish musical instrument makers Teenage Engineering looks about as standalone as it gets.

 The tiny device couples a short, piano-style keyboard with a screen.
 And it contains a drum machine, several synthesizers, a sampler, a handful of sequencers, a virtual four-track tape recorder and even an FM radio.
 You can create entire tracks on it with no other gear, or you can hook it up to electric guitars and microphones and bring the outside world in.

 But it also pairs surprisingly well with an iPad.
 You can record audio back and forth, but things go much deeper than that.
 You also can use the OP-1’s hardware keyboard to play instruments on the iPad, and use iPad MIDI apps to control the synthesizers on the OP-1.

 Making music with an iPad and a synth